logAMS/logAMS.github.io/index.md

 <p align="center">
-Welcome to the official landing page for <strong>logAMS</strong>, the Amsterdam meetup for the global <a href="https://logconference.org">LOG Conference</a>.
-Hosted by Elsevier & VU University on November 29 + 30, 2023.
+Welcome to the website for <strong>logAMS</strong>, the Amsterdam meetup for the global <a href="https://logconference.org">LoG Conference</a>.
+Hosted by Elsevier & Vrije Universiteit Amsterdam on November 29 + 30, 2023.
 </p>